ICD is now SHRM-accredited! Earn PDCs for SHRM-CP® & SHRM-SCP® at all our conferences.

 Resident, Massachusetts General Hospital (MGH), McLean Adult Psychiatry Residency Program

 This session will explore Trauma-Informed Care (TIC) as a transformative approach to improve patient engagement, outcomes, and healthcare workforce resilience.
-Participants will learn to recognize trauma’s prevalence and effects, especially for women and gender-diverse individuals, and integrate TIC principles into clinical practice.
-Practical strategies for history-taking, physical exams, and patient-centered care will be shared, alongside ideas for implementing trauma-informed policies.
+Participants will discuss trauma’s prevalence and effects, especially for women and gender-diverse individuals.
+Practical strategies to integrate TIC principles into clinical practice will be shared, including approaches for history-taking, physical exams, and patient-centered care, alongside ideas for implementing trauma-informed policies.
 By emphasizing safety, empowerment, and equity, this session will equip healthcare professionals to enhance therapeutic relationships, address health disparities, and create supportive environments that promote health equity and well-being for both patients and providers.

 Unlocking Peak Performance: Interpersonal Skills, Neuroscience of Joy, and Hidden Talents for Female Physicians